AndreRudolph/impulsephp-doc/docs/controller_basic.md

 }</code>
 </pre>

 This example controller above would do nothing.
 For doing initial tasks you may override the handleEvent method from the AbstractController.
 The <span class="highlightText">handleEvent</span> represents the entry point of the controller and will  will be called automatically if the controller is bound to a view template.
+This gets invoked after the controller has been created.